Counselling access during COVID-19 closure

 During school closure, face-to-face counselling in school may be unavailable.
-However, telephone counselling can be offered to those students who are already existing clients.
+However, telephone counselling can be offered during term time.

-Alternative support can also be accessed via www.kooth.org or check out the information below for other organisations offering support.
+Alternative support can also be accessed via www.kooth.com or check out the information below for other organisations offering support:

 If you wish to book an appointment or you are a student wanting advice on where to get support elsewhere.
-Please message Debra on the ‘E help line’ during office hours only and I will respond to your message as soon as possible.
+Please message Debra on the ‘E help line’ during term time office hours only, she will respond to your message as soon as possible.

 Please read the instructions below

-*Safe guarding will continue in the same way as in the signed school counselling contract.
-If I am concerned for your safety, a safe-guarding form will be sent to the Safe-Guarding Officer and the usual procedures will be followed.
+*Safe guarding will continue in the same way as counselling in school.
+If Debra is concerned for your safety, a safe-guarding form will be sent to the Safe-Guarding Officer and the usual procedures will be followed.

 *Please find a safe and confidential place to telephone, where you are comfortable to talk.
 Ensure you will not be disturbed or overheard during the session.
 Try to avoid unexpected interruptions.